 What is the Federation’s position on the routine arming of police officers?

-We recently undertook a study to determine the current views of our members regarding the routine arming of police officers.
-The results are expected shortly.
-Previous surveys on the issue have found that the majority of officers do not want to be routinely armed.
+In the summer of 2017, we undertook a survey to determine the current views of our members regarding the routine arming of police officers.

 What is the Federation’s position on increasing the number of AFOs across the service?

 In 2017, recorded knife crime went up 20%, the highest number in seven years, alongside a 23% increase in gun crime and 18% rise in violent crime.
 We continue to push for more police officers to be trained specifically as AFOs.